Jacobikinz/GCT-GI/README.md

-# GCT Project on Graph Isomorphism
+# GCT Project on Graph Isomorphism / My Master's Thesis
 ## Work in progress in collaboration with Dr. Joshua Grochow
 ## Master's Project advised by Dr. Cameron Musco